An It\^o Formula for rough partial differential equations and some applications: Local boundedness of solutions

-for a constant depending on known quantities but not on $n\geq 0.$ Using Banach Alaoglu Theorem, the weak-$*$ lower-semicontinuity of the $L^\infty$ norm, and uniqueness of the limit in $L^\infty(L^2)\cap L^2(H^1)$ this implies that $u$ satisfies the same estimate.
+Using Banach Alaoglu Theorem, the weak-$*$ lower-semicontinuity of the essential supremum, and also the uniqueness of the limit $u$ in $L^\infty(L^2)\cap L^2(H^1)$, we see that $u$ satisfies the same estimate.
 This proves the proposition.